-The reason for not having an external representation of compiled match specifications is performance.
+The reason for not having an external representation of a compiled match_spec is performance.
 It may be subject to change in future releases, while this interface will remain for backward compatibility.

 '''

 safe_fixtable(Tab, true|false) -> true

+Types:

+• Tab = tid() | atom()

 '''